 If any of the assumptions used in the Black-Scholes model changes significantly, the fair value for future awards may differ materially compared with the awards granted previously.
 The awards granted pursuant to the 2012 Plan, the 2012 ESPP and VAR Plan are subject to a time-based vesting requirement.
 The majority of stock option awards granted under the 2012 Plan vest over four years.
 The 2012 ESPP provides for purchase periods approximately every six months and a participant must be employed on the purchase date to participate in the 2012 ESPP.
 The VAR Plan awards had a condition that a change of control (as defined in the VAR Plan) must occur for a payment to trigger with respect to the VAR Plan awards.
 In connection with our Reorganization, all of the VAR Plan awards were exchanged for options to purchase shares of common stock of Shutterstock, Inc. As of December 31, 2011, no equity-based compensation expense had been recognized with respect to the VAR Plan awards because the qualifying event had not occurred.
-As of December 31, 2010, there were no VAR Plan awards outstanding.
-As a result of the completion of the IPO, the Company began recording share-based compensation expense using the accelerated attribution method, net of forfeitures, based on the grant date fair value of the VAR Plan awards that were exchanged for options to purchase shares of common stock of Shutterstock, Inc. as part of the Reorganization.
+As a result of the completion of the IPO, we began recording share-based compensation expense using the accelerated attribution method, net of forfeitures, based on the grant date fair value of the VAR Plan awards that were exchanged for options to purchase shares of common stock of Shutterstock, Inc. as part of our Reorganization.

 For any equity-based awards that qualified for liability classification pre-IPO, we have elected to use the intrinsic value method to value the common membership interest in accordance with authoritative guidance on stock compensation.
-See Note 9, Equity-Based Compensation, of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information.
+See Note 10, Equity-Based Compensation, for further information.

-The total non-cash stock-based compensation expense we recognized is approximately \$10.4 million, \$2.1 million, and \$1.1 million, during the fiscal years ending December 31, 2012, 2011, and 2010, respectively.
+The total non-cash stock-based compensation expense we recognized is approximately \$6.2 million, \$10.4 million, and \$2.1 million, during the fiscal years ending December 31, 2013, 2012, and 2011, respectively.